GPR Episode 216: The Silurians (Classic Rewatch)

-This week, our Third Doctor dons his best spelunking gear, and gives us our first look at what might have been our reptilian overlords in “The Silurians”.
-We discuss the emergence of this iconic villain, the unsettling relationship developments between Doctor and Brig, the continued bad-assery of Liz Shaw, and how a weird music score can drive us absolutely nuts.
-Oh, and Bessie.
-Always Bessie.
+This week, the Third Doctor dons his best spelunking gear, and gives us our first look at what might have been our reptilian overlords.
+We discuss the emergence of this iconic villain, the unsettling relationship developments between the Doctor and the Brig, the continued bad-assery of Liz Shaw, and how a weird music score can drive us absolutely nuts.

 1) I always found it odd that the only Classic Era story that used the Target novelizations title format (Doctor Who And …) wound up changing the title when it came to the actual novelization (Doctor Who And The Cave -Monsters).
 I also found it rather surprising in retrospect that the relationship between the Doctor and the Brig was able to recover from the end of this story.